 The business itself has been a familiar boat dealership in White Lake for 70 years selling Correct Craft with the Deandrades having taken over in 1985.
 Correct Craft founded the Correct Craft in 1925 as the Florida Variety Boat Company and they were well-known as talented boat makers that included powerboats, race boats and sailboats.
 After just over a decade, the demand for the popular powerboats.
 From an early advertisement that said, “the correct heel for your shoe” caused Meloon to create the correct craft for potential customers.
 The name was then changed to “Correct Craft.”

 “We did one last year,” Dianne deAndrade said.
 “We had a really good turnout.
 We found out that so many people didn’t come because they did not find out about it until it was too late.
-This year we’ve already sent out ‘save the date’ invitations and I think it’s going to be a lot of people.”
+This year we sent out ‘save the date’ invitations.”

-There will be food, games, a boat parade around the lake and motivational speaker Chad Porter who is a motivational speaker & best selling author will also be there.
+Motivational speaker Chad Porter who is a motivational speaker & best selling author also spoke to the crowd of owners.

 White Lake Marine is located on White Lake which has become a booming tourist town and an advantageous area to live year-round.
 It is the oldest Correct Craft dealership in the world selling boats by the top-end and legendary boat makers of Nautique for 70 years.